The General Data Protection Regulation (GDPR)

 • Right to access: Participants can request to see what data you hold about them.

-• Right to erasure: Participants can request that their data be deleted - though exceptions exist for research in the public interest.
+• Right to erasure: Participants can request that their data be deleted, though exceptions apply for research in the public interest.

 • Right to withdraw consent: Participants can withdraw their consent at any time, and you must be able to honor that request (which is easier if your data is well-organized and pseudonymized, so you can find and remove specific records).